draxano/newBank/README.md

 To push your changes to your new branch:
 `git push origin HEAD`

-This will then generate a link to your new branch, where you are able to create a PR.
+This will then generate a link to your new branch, where you are able to create a pull request.

 ## Contribution Guide
 Please do not push to the main branch.
 This could involve overwriting someone else's work!
 Instead, please follow the steps above to push to a branch that you have created, and open a pull request.